 Manufacturing Engineering Technology

-Vukica Jovanovic, Program Director
+Charles Lowe, Program Director

 Mission Statement

-The mission of the Manufacturing Engineering Technology (MfgET) program is to sustain a high quality undergraduate program of study leading to the Bachelor of Science in Engineering Technology degree.
+The mission of the Manufacturing Engineering Technology program is to sustain a high quality undergraduate program of study leading to the Bachelor of Science in Engineering Technology degree.
 It is a significant component of the University's commitment to science, engineering and technology, particularly in fields of major importance to the region.
-Through the University's distance learning program, the mechanical engineering technology program provides opportunities for technical personnel throughout the state and elsewhere to enhance their education and pursue baccalaureate level studies.
+Through the University's distance learning program, the MFET program provides opportunities for technical personnel throughout the state and elsewhere to enhance their education and pursue baccalaureate level studies.
 Simultaneously, the program supports the general education components that yield a well-rounded graduate who is aware of societal needs and issues.

-The objective of the manufacturing engineering technology program is to prepare graduates to establish themselves as successful professionals in manufacturing systems or related areas during the first few years of their careers by having demonstrated their ability to:
+The objective of the Manufacturing Engineering Technology program is to prepare graduates to establish themselves as successful professionals in manufacturing systems or related areas during the first few years of their careers by having demonstrated their ability to:

 - Identify and solve increasingly complex technical problems, both theoretically and practically, as raised by continually evolving technologies and industry needs and practices.